DarthAffe/ScreenCapture.NET/README.md

 // Create a screen-capture for all screens you want to capture IScreenCapture screenCapture = screenCaptureService.GetScreenCapture(displays.First());

-// Register the regions you want to capture om the screen
+// Register the regions you want to capture on the screen
 // Capture the whole screen
 CaptureZone fullscreen = screenCapture.RegisterCaptureZone(0, 0, screenCapture.Display.Width, screenCapture.Display.Height);
 // Capture a 100x100 region at the top left and scale it down to 50x50